MSGarin/guides/server_configuration.md

 The language specified on the server must match the language on the client.

 At each new start of the terminal before connecting via mosh you should enter the following command: ` export LC_ALL=[service_nam] `
+## Packages must_have
+zsh - It is an alternative to shell.